thooks1203/echodeed/FIRST_EMAIL_HEATHWOOD_HALL.md

 and noticed you have 14 Teachers of the Year on staff - that's extraordinary.

+I'm Tavores Vanhook, founder of EchoDeed - a character education platform designed specifically for mission-driven schools like yours.
-I'm reaching out because I built something specifically for Episcopal schools like yours: a platform where students practice dignity and belonging through anonymous acts of kindness.
+I'm reaching out because EchoDeed helps students practice dignity and belonging through anonymous acts of kindness.

 Here's how it works: